Home > Hub article > Universal Credit and Social Care – How assets and income affect entitlement

 Why might it be of interest?

 Most benefits are affected by income, savings and assets.
-PIP and DLA are not means tested in any way but are 2 of the few that are not.
+PIP and DLA are not means tested in any way but are two of the few that are not.

 Parent income is not relevant here – once a young person turns 18 parent or family income, etc doesn’t count but anything in the young person’s name will be considered as their income, savings, etc.